AhmetOcak/ForeingWordApp/README.md

 # Yabancı Kelime Defteri

 A simple application where you can save foreign words with their meanings.

+The words are stored with sharedpreferences.

 ## 🖼 Outputs